 What the heck are you talking about (not provided)?

-As SEO practitioners, we’ve been dealing with an issue now for a couple of years that has been causing an increasing amount of concern and difficulty with regard to monitoring the search terms that bring people to our sites.
+At the time of originally writing this post, we'd been dealing with the keyword not provided issue for a couple of years, with it causing an increasing amount of concern and difficulty with regard to monitoring the search terms that bring people to our sites.

 A bit of background